info@norwichschool.ac.th (+66) 2-451-1100 to 2

 Year 1 Teacher

-Bachelor of Arts (Hons), GTCS
+Bachelor of Science (Hons), PGCE, QTS

 Year 2 Teacher